ddiefenthaler/websocket-server/documentation/text/threads.md

 The observer is a control thread that can read from stdin or tempfiles to trigger actions.
 It should also be able to trigger ping request on its own if requested.
-For examples what the observer should cause see the previous passage Usage. - todo ref
+For examples what the observer should cause see the previous passage Usage.

 If this program runs in client mode only one thread is actually needed.
 But the tasks stay valid anyway, so for simplicity the structure is kept.